Charlton Heston as Moses in ‘The Ten Commandments’ (Paramount Pictures)

 C.B.
 DeMille (tvtropes.org)

 These were mighty sentiments back then (more so, in today’s troubled times).
 Coming as they did from a man viewed by many as a hard-driving, humorless taskmaster, they were even more disturbing.
 Critics compared DeMille’s tightfisted style behind the camera to the dictatorial whims of fellow Austrians Erich von Stroheim and Fritz Lang, both famous for their iron-gripped authority and exaggerated demands upon cast and crew.
-That the aristocratic DeMille loved to work in jodhpurs, riding boots, and riding crop at his side — and kept several lackeys employed just to fetch his chair and megaphone — did nothing to dispel that image nor endear him to his minions.
+That the aristocratic DeMille loved to work in jodhpurs and riding boots, with riding crop at his side — and kept several lackeys employed just to fetch his chair and megaphone — did nothing to dispel that image nor endear him to his minions.

-DeMille’s staunch anti-New Deal Republicanism was evident throughout much of the Depression and intervening war years, a time when a growing number of Americans denounced President Franklin D. Roosevelt as a fascist.
+DeMille’s staunch anti-New Deal Republicanism was evident throughout much of the Depression and intervening war years, a time when a growing number of Americans denounced President Franklin Delano Roosevelt as a fascist.
 Along with directors Frank Capra, George Stevens, and John Ford, DeMille had done his bid to promote U.S. wartime propaganda by producing the long-winded Story of Dr. Wassell (1944), a stodgy, patriotic ode espousing courage and honor in the face of a growing oriental threat.
 No one could provide movie patriotism better than DeMille, when he put his mind to it.

 With the Cold War having frozen relations with our former Russian allies, DeMille felt The Ten Commandments could resurrect the idea of our going back to an earlier, simpler time, when the world could be made safe again from opposing (read: Communist) viewpoints, if only we put our faith in God (read: country) and practice His (read: America’s) laws.
-“A noble task,” as Rameses would say.
+“A noble task,” as Rameses II would say.

 DeMille’s magnum opus would re-create that ideal, orderly, God-fearing society he once knew, despite the magnitude of the changes already taking place within that society.
-He would provide the narration for his epic film, thus keeping up a running commentary on the action in a combination Christian-Greek chorus.
+He would also provide the narration for his epic film, thus keeping up a running commentary on the action in a combination Christian-Greek chorus.
 “And God said, ‘Let there be light,’ and there was light,” was DeMille’s opening salvo.
 His obvious love for his subject, as well as his professed Protestant fervor — not to mention his rabid anti-Communism — were on full display in the seriousness and care with which he vested his pet project, a view that many involved in its presentation equally shared.